CKND-DT: News operation

-On February 6, 2012, CKND launched a three-hour weekday morning newscast, airing 6–9 a.m..
+On February 6, 2012, CKND launched a three-hour weekday morning newscast, airing from 6 to 9 a.m.
 Around the same time, CKND became the first Winnipeg station to acquire a news helicopter, Skyview 1.
 The vehicle was grounded in summer 2017.
 On August 20, 2012, CKND expanded its half-hour 10 p.m. newscast to one hour, which was re-titled from Prime News to News Hour Final, cancelling their 30-minute 11 p.m. newscast, News Final.

 Global Winnipeg's supper-time newscast ranked third in the Winnipeg TV market.
 As of spring 2016, Global News at 6 averaged 31,800 viewers (a drop from 32,500 in fall 2015) to CTV Winnipeg's 103,900 and CBC Winnipeg's 39,800.
 As of fall 2015, Global's late-night News Hour Final, ranks first with 17,200 viewers to CTV Winnipeg's 15,200, a significant drop from Global Winnipeg's 27,400 viewers in fall 2014.

 On April 1, 2016, CKND-DT was sold to Corus Entertainment, and earned three radio stations for sister networks.

 Starting April 11, 2016, Global Winnipeg, along with all Global owned-and-operated stations, rebranded its news programs.
 All of their news programs received new names: Global News Morning, Global News at 6, and Global News at 10.

 On July 27, 2018, longtime Global Winnipeg personality and anchor of Global News at 6 Lauren McNabb left the station to go to sister radio station Global News Radio 680 CJOB, to co-host their morning show.
 She was replaced by Heather Steele, who had been co-anchor of Global News at 6 before her maternity leave in 2017.

 On April 13, 2019, Kovacs announced on Facebook that she would be departing the station for the second time.
 Before becoming the station's community producer, she anchored Global News Morning (then Morning News) from 2012 to 2015.
 Global News at 6 anchor Heather Steele announced on May 15, 2019, that she would be departing the station for a new role at sister station CJOB.
 Steele officially departed Global Winnipeg on July 12, 2019.
 On July 25, 2019, Global Winnipeg announced that Steele's replacement would be Lisa Dutton, former anchor of Global News Morning at Global Saskatoon.
 Dutton officially started on July 30, 2019.